maxmind/minfraud-api-ruby/README.md

 If you are having an issue with the minFraud service that is not specific to the client API, please see
 [our support page](https://www.maxmind.com/en/support).

+## Requirements

+This gem works with Ruby 2.0 and above.

 ## Contributing